Dave-team/Knowledge-base/Business principles.md

 - When stuck, take a step back and look at the situation from multiple angels.
 Realize you might be stuck on a solution and need to think more holistically about the problem
 - Sometimes, we need to step back and work on something with ease, especially when we are stuck on something for a while
 - Improve decision making by doing feedback analysis.
 Each time you make a decision, write down what you expect to happen.
 12 months later, look into what you expected and try to understand the difference
 - Make as few as possible decisions - focus on the most critical ones only.
+- Sometimes it’s okay to tell people that there is no way for us to figure things out entirely.
+And if we are confident we are doing things in an expected way, we should just communicate that.

 **Helpful tactics**
 - Scoring model when evaluation larger decisions.
 Also called a decision matrix where we list options, score/weight and then rank them